-* French banks want to tap in to Germany's faster-growing economy
+* French banks want to tap in to Germany's faster-growing

 * Small and medium-sized companies offer long-term potential